 - Up to 2 pages in length;

 These format requirements are a basic formality which will show the school that you play long with the principles of academic writing.
+Let's jump right into how to start a statement of purpose properly.

 How to Start a Statement of Purpose